 Here are the 5 things that struck me:

 Naturally, owning a house comes with a hefty amount of expenses!
 I knew this of course and sometimes think how nice it must be to share them with someone else!
 The mortgage would get paid down quicker, the taxes, insurance, furniture and utilities would be split and making house upgrades or buying larger items would be possible much sooner!

 Another element to consider, is protection of your assets!
 If the stars align and someone moves into your house, it’s important to keep informed of the laws around common law relationships!
 Just to ensure you are both equally protecting yourselves.

 Living alone you quickly learn you are just that: Alone!
-Having to rely on someone else to get things done can feel like a such a weight on your shoulders.
-To avoid this, you’re best bet is to find a sugar daddy!
+Having to rely on someone else to get things done can feel like such a weight on your shoulders.
+To avoid this, your best bet is to find a sugar daddy!
 Bahaha just kidding, what I meant to say is embrace your independence.
 You have an opportunity to learn to do things yourself and that can unleash a little creativity on your part!

 For instance, opening those annoying little sealed jars (sauce, jam, etc.).
 This is a struggle most likely common amongst girls but is it ever infuriating: “You will open damn it!!!”.
 So instead of bursting outside to ask someone, anyone, to open my jar or worse having a meltdown in complete defeat of this jar, I found a solution to it!
 If you tie an elastic band around the lid, it offers a much better grip and without fail I can open it!

 Or another example, moving heavy furniture!
 I’ve learned to tuck blankets under them to push them around.
 I’ve also used the blankets to move things up and down the stairs but not always in the safest manner I will admit!
 Not going to tell mom about that one..